rishiakbari/Tap-Trend/README.md

 # TapTrend

 I have created a TapTrend app using Flutter.
 It has implement Near-field communication(NFC) is a wireless technology that allows devices to exchange data over short distances.
 NFC is used in a variety of applications, such as contactless payments, mobile wallets, and access control systems.
+It is a new digital technology and user can easily share the own information to what did happen the work.

 # Introduction of NFC in Flutter